You’ve probably been told that rats are nocturnal…which also leads you to wonder why you have seen a rat in your garden in daylight?

 If a rat is used to being around humans, it is possible that they are just not scared at all.

-Take a look at these brave rats, some are our during the day too:
+Take a look at these brave rats; some are our during the day too:

 Rat Has Been Cornered

-If your neighbors have cats or other pets that the rat might be scared off, there is a potential that these animals have forced the rat away from its nest and into your yard.
+If your neighbors have cats or other pets that the rat might be scared of, there is a potential that these animals have forced the rat away from its nest and into your yard.

-There’s A Rat In My Garden, What Am I Gonna Do?
+There’s A Rat In My Garden.
+What Am I Gonna Do?

 Not only is it a humane way of catching the rat, but it is also a safe way to catch a rat without harming any other animal or pet.

 It is also a trap that you can use time and time again.
-You may want to consider leaving the trap set up even after you have caught the rat.
-You will need to check the trap each day though, just to make sure that you have not caught any other animal!
+You may consider leaving the trap set up even after you have caught the rat.

-You should also ensure that you do not give easy access to food, and if you have a dog then you need to clean up after it!
-As disgusting as it is… rats eat dog poop!
+You should also ensure that you do not give easy access to food, and if you have a dog, you must clean up after it!

 Is It Common To See A Rat In the Garden?